ChinnaphatLoha/INT210-Software-Architecture/README.md

 ## Measuring Modularity

 - ### Cohesion
-  It is a measure of `how related the parts are to one another`
+  > It is a measure of how related the parts are to one another.

   ### A range of cohesion measures from best to worst (some examples):